Skip to main content

 Step 1.
 Separate platform lines from service lines.
 Put Site plan, Workspace plan, and development fee on different quote lines.
 Check: if platform rows disappear, the deliverables should still be clear.

 Step 2.
 Use plan names for fit, not price anchoring.
 Reference plan names such as Starter, Basic, and CMS only as context.
-Check: use "Add current platform pricing after verification" instead of unverified numbers.
+Verify live platform pricing before the quote is sent instead of using unverified numbers.

 Step 3.
 Validate plan fit against scope before pricing services.
 Match requested outcomes to plan capabilities.
 Check: if the project needs blog or structured CMS content, do not leave the quote on Basic, which shows "No CMS features."
 Confirm assumptions against current plan details, including pages, collections, and CMS item limits.